adisinghal1/amazon-quicksight-user-guide/doc_source/calculated-field-reference.md

 In this section, you can find a list of the functions available in table calculations that you can perform on visualized data in Amazon QuickSight\.

-To view a list of functions sorted by category, with brief definitions, see [Functions by Category](#functions-by-category)\.
+To view a list of functions sorted by category, with brief definitions, see [Functions by Category](#functions-by-category).

 **Topics**
 + [`runningSum`](runningSum-function.md)